rodo/postgresql-migration-scripts/README.md

 (columns, index, trigger and function) that will be play on production on a manner that limit the locks.

-HOWTO
+## HOWTO

-1. edit the `migration.py` script to defin the table and column you want to change
+1. edit the `migration.py` script to define the table and column you want to change

 2. run `migration.py`